-The foundation, as part of its activities for international Women’s Month, in collaboration and support from several ministries in Saint Lucia including the Ministry of Education, Innovation, Gender Relations and Sustainable Development, international organizations, civil society, local grassroots organizations, the private sector and other relevant stakeholders, held a Women’s Empowerment and Youth Development Summit which kicked off at the Ministry of Infrastructure Complex.
+The foundation, as part of its activities for International Women’s Month, in collaboration and support from several ministries in Saint Lucia including the Ministry of Education, Innovation, Gender Relations and Sustainable Development, international organizations, civil society, local grassroots organizations, the private sector and other relevant stakeholders, held a Women’s Empowerment and Youth Development Summit which kicked off at the Ministry of Infrastructure Complex.

 This type of problem solving, team-work and innovation can be utilized to re-channel the energies of youth away from violence and division towards collaboration and teamwork with a social impact.
 Students who often lose focus during normal classroom activities were incredibly engaged to the point that they did not want to leave the room neither during their lunch break nor at the end of the simulation.
 In fact, they wanted to continue past the end of their regular school hours.

-At the end of the game, there was a competition in which the most outstanding leader was voted on by every single participant in the simulation.
+At the end of the exercises, there was a competition in which the most outstanding leader was voted on by every single participant in the simulation.
 This was a mixed group of male and female students, as well as other youth and adults.

 A scholarship was given to her as the winner to participate in a leadership training event in New York with all expenses paid.

 Youth are often drivers of lasting and sustainable change.
-I am very happy to have demonstrated, through this simulated exercise, the leaps of imagination and depth that young people are capable of.
+I am very happy to have demonstrated, through this highly innovative WORLD+® leadership game simulation and other activities put on by the Artemis Foundation, the leaps of imagination and depth that young people are capable of.
 The learning process was cross-generational.
 As a change, adults were forced to sit back and observe while the youth came up with practical and realistic solutions.
 I’m delighted by the potential of this form of leadership training and skills development and hope to continue working with universities to continue leadership development in this regard.
-I have to extend special thanks to the government of Saint Lucia, the office of the Prime Minister, the Ministry of Education, Innovation, Gender Relations and Sustainable Development and all of its partners who had a truly collaborative and integrated approach to International Women’s Day events on the Island.
-I would also like to give special thanks to UNICEF, UNWOMEN and UNFPA for their support.”
+I have to extend special thanks to the WORLD+®, The Government of Saint Lucia, the office of the Prime Minister, the Ministry of Education, Innovation, Gender Relations, and Sustainable Development,and all of its partners who had a truly collaborative and integrated approach to International Women’s Day events on the Island.
+I would also like to give special thanks to UNICEF, UNWOMEN, and UNFPA for their support.